paulilio/cFlutter/README.md

 Purpose: Study of Flutter.
 Source: https://www.udemy.com/course/curso-flutter/

-This project was used to study new components, understand some of the ways to work with Flutter and understand important concepts.
-It was interesting to compare technologies such as React Native, Ionic and Vue.js
+This project was used to study new components, understand some of the ways to work with Flutter and important concepts.
+It was interesting to compare technologies such as React Native, Ionic and Vue.js.
+Topics:

 * Flutter fundamentals and basic notions
 * Use of diagnostic tools and debugging